 A study from The Journal of Clinical Psychiatry found that more and more adults are being lured to take Adderall as a non-medical substance.
 Citing statistical comparison from 2006 to 2011, emergency room visits of people taking Adderall as a non-medical drug has soared to 155.9%.

 It’s important to mention here that non-medical prescription of Adderall has also increased during that period by up to 61%.
 However, further studies proved that this has nothing to do with the rising abuse of Adderall.
 The trend of doctors writing more prescription for Adderall doesn’t have a solid correlation to the increasing hospital statistics.
-This is why you shouldn’t use Adderall as a smart drug.
+So is adderall a nootropic?
+As far as doctors are concerned, it’s not.

 One of the reasons for this is that many people, mostly students, take hold of Adderall through a shady seller.
 It can be their classmates or a stoner they decided to deal with for their supply.
 This illegal distribution of Adderall is one of the leading reasons behind abuse within the walls of colleges.